 B. The point of origin of the regulated article is specified on the waybill, invoice, or shipping document that accompanies the shipment.

-7 Transiting Non-Quarantined Areas – Regulated articles which move from a quarantined area to another quarantined area and which transit a non-quarantined area may do so under a limited permit or compliance agreement provided the regulated article is in a completely enclosed vehicle during the months of May through September and the vehicle moves through the quarantined area without stopping, except for drop-off loads, refueling, or traffic conditions such as traffic lights or stop signs.
+7. Transiting Non-Quarantined Areas – Regulated articles which move from a quarantined area to another quarantined area and which transit a non-quarantined area may do so under a limited permit or compliance agreement provided the regulated article is in a completely enclosed vehicle during the months of May through September and the vehicle moves through the quarantined area without stopping, except for drop-off loads, refueling, or traffic conditions such as traffic lights or stop signs.

 8. Other Federal or State Requirements - The regulated article moving under certificate or limited permit must also be eligible for unrestricted movement under all other Federal and State quarantines applicable to the regulated article.

+SECTION 5: IMPORTING EMERALD ASH BORER; PROHIBITION

+No person may import living emerald ash borer (Agrilus planipennis) into the state of Maine except pursuant to a limited permit specifically authorizing movement of this pest.

+No person may import into the state of Maine any of the regulated articles listed in Section 2 of this rule if those regulated articles originate from and/or have been exposed to the environment in any infested area except pursuant to a limited permit specifically authorizing movement of that article.

-SECTION 5: ATTACHMENT AND DISPOSITION OF CERTIFICATES AND LIMITED PERMITS
+SECTION 6: ATTACHMENT AND DISPOSITION OF CERTIFICATES AND LIMITED PERMITS

 1. Attachment - A certificate or limited permit required for the movement of a regulated article must be attached to the outside of the container containing the regulated article, or to the regulated article itself if not in a container, at all times during the movement.
 The requirements of this section may also be met by attaching the certificate or limited permit to the consignee’s copy of the waybill, invoice, or shipping document, provided the regulated article is sufficiently described on the certificate or limited permit and on the waybill, invoice, or shipping document, to identify it.
 For logs, the requirements of this section may also be met by a statement stamped on a trip ticket accompanying the shipment which attests to the fact that the regulated articles in the shipment are being moved under a certificate or limited permit issued by the State of Maine and meets all the terms and conditions of this chapter.
 Stamps attesting to these requirements can only be affixed to a trip ticket by a person who has entered into a compliance agreement with the State of Maine.